Washington health officials race to vaccinate farmworkers as more front-line employees become eligible

 Washington’s seafood industry also has been working with state health officials to expedite vaccination.
 The biggest harvests unfold off Alaska, where remote locations and close-quarters working conditions compound COVID-19 risks.

 Outbreaks on vessels working off Alaska have forced companies to pause fishing and steam to port.
-They also caused temporary closures at shoreside plants in Alaska, including a month-long shutdown of Seattle-based Trident’s plant in Akutan, where more than 40% of 706 workers tested positive for the coronavirus.
+They also caused temporary closures at shoreside plants in Alaska, including a monthlong shutdown of Seattle-based Trident’s plant in Akutan, where more than 40% of 706 workers tested positive for the coronavirus.

 Alaska Gov. Mike Dunleavy on Feb.
 10 announced that vaccines would be made available to both resident and nonresident seafood workers.
 But a clinic at the port of Dutch Harbor has struggled to obtain enough doses to vaccinate some 8,000 workers in the Aleutian Islands area, according to Dr. Ann Jarris, of Seattle-based Discovery Health, which is assisting the seafood industry in vaccinations.